MicrosoftDocs/sql-docs/docs/t-sql/statements/create-procedure-transact-sql.md

 Specifies the following:

 - Statements cannot read data that has been modified but not yet committed by other transactions.
-- If another transactions modifies data that has been read by the current transaction, the current transaction fails.
+- If another transaction modifies data that has been read by the current transaction, the current transaction fails.
 - If another transaction inserts new rows with key values that would fall in the range of keys read by any statements in the current transaction, the current transaction fails.

 #### SNAPSHOT